 }

-After compilation, the compiler may generate assembly code similar to:
+After compilation, the compiler may generate:

 add: